piotrplenik/clean-code-php/README.md

 Getting the abstraction right is critical, that's why you should follow the SOLID principles laid out in the [Classes](#classes) section.
 Bad abstractions can be worse than duplicate code, so be careful!
 Having said this, if you can make a good abstraction, do it!
-Don't repeat yourself, otherwise you'll find yourself updating multiple places any time you want to change one thing.
+Don't repeat yourself, otherwise, you'll find yourself updating multiple places any time you want to change one thing.

 **Bad:**